mattermost-community/mattermost-app-trello/README.md

 ## Installation

-Requirement Mattermost instance with the ``/apps install`` command enabled.
+This plugin requires that your Mattermost workspace has the ``/apps install`` command enabled.

 To install, as a super admin user role, execute command /apps install http TRELLO_API_URL in any channel.
 Trello command should be available after the configuration has been successfully installed.
 TRELLO_API_URL should be replaced with the URL where the Trello API instance is running.
 Example: /apps install http https://mattermost-trello-dev.ancient.mx/manifest.json